quolpr/harika/readme.md

 ## Demo?

 You can create a test account at https://app-dev.harika.io .
+You will need to specify strong password and a good email(like that end with @gmail.com), otherwise Kratos will not accept registration.

 ## How can I try it locally?